Automattic/vip-governance-plugin/README.md

 ### Install via ZIP file

 The latest version of the plugin can be downloaded from the [repository's Releases page][repo-releases].
 Unzip the downloaded plugin and add it to the `plugins/` directory of your site's GitHub repository.

-### Plugin activation

-Usually, VIP recommends [activating plugins with code][wpvip-plugin-activate].
-In this case, we are recommending activating the plugin in the WordPress Admin dashboard.
-This will allow the plugin to be more easily enabled and disabled during testing.

-To activate the installed plugin:

-1. Navigate to the WordPress Admin dashboard as a logged-in user.
-2. Select **Plugins** from the lefthand navigation menu.
-3. Locate the "VIP Governance" plugin in the list and select the "Activate" link located below it.

 ## Usage